demetris/omni-contact-form/README.md

 -   Server
     -   PHP 7.0 or newer
-    -   WordPress REST API (included in WordPress core since version 4.7)
     -   WordPress 4.9.9 or newer
+    -   WordPress REST API (part of WordPress since version 4.7)
 -   Browser
     -   JavaScript (there is no fallback for browsers without JavaScript)
     -   Version released after 2012